Is being green only for people with money?

 Total money saved by being greener? £300 a month!

 Imagine how much you’d save if you did all of this, and how much better our planet would be if we all did this!
+Check out this other post on how to kickstart your finances.

 Did I miss anything out?
 Let me know in the comments!